The Township of Springwater enforces by-laws around animal control, and approves and inspects kennels.

 In non-emergencies, call the Bear Wise reporting line at 1-866-514-2327 (between April 1 and November 30).
 Visit the Bear Wise website for tips on preventing bear encounters and how to take community action.

-To report suspected animal abuse, contact:
+To report an animal welfare concern, contact:

-The Ontario SPCA operates on a complaints basis.
+Officers operate on a complaints basis.
 Help the investigating officer by providing as many details as possible, including the type of cruelty witnessed, the date of the incident, where it took place, and who was involved.
 All information remains confidential.